Skip to content

 Using the toilet advice

 We all want to maintain our continence as well as our independence and privacy when using the toilet.
 We recommend that you contact your GP or a nurse from the bladder and bowel service to address any medical issues that are causing the problem.
-If the medical cause has been addressed and you still have difficulties staying continent, our Therapists can guide you through the solutions or equipment that may help you use the toilet independently and effectively.
+If the medical cause has been addressed and you still have difficulties staying continent, our Therapists can guide you through solutions or equipment that may help you use the toilet independently and effectively.

 The best position for effective bladder and bowel emptying on a toilet is sitting with feet flat on the floor and ankles, knees and hips at no more than 90 degrees.
 When you sit on a toilet seat that is too high it will prevent you from emptying your bladder and bowel properly and this can lead to urine infection or constipation or problems with continence.
 We can advise about equipment solutions that may help you achieve a better position on the toilet.